Guest257351/Virus-Gen-Code/EP_bot_readme.txt

 However I have created my own crack for it which is inside the install directory (crack.bat) run this if the freetrial ends.
 NOTE: you will see like a million error messages, ignore these.

+What is "division mode":
+Because of the similarities between the addition and division symobols textract reads both of them as + turning on division mode will turn any + symbol into a / this means you cannot do division and addition at the same time if you want to dissable division mode then you need to restart the app, the same goes for enabling it.